cristilio/RickRoll-Escaper/README.md

 # RickRoll-Escaper
 Literally a HTML file which says rick roll detected to the file your friend/whoever send you.
 So basically after you get rickrolled you can act like you didn't click on it by launching the .html file and if they are not a computer nerd they will probably fall for it.
-LOL
+I'll update it and make the UI and stuff better pretty soon!